Here is what you can do:

 They can have a very definite anxiety about their business.
 They talk about it; if they become more toxic, they are apt to dream about it, and it is an underlying thought in the back of their minds throughout their illness.

-Get hold of this fact very clearly, because it is so frequently mentioned in text – books that Bryonia patients are aggravated by motion.
-Apparently it does hurt them, but they get into this restless state when they will not keep still.
+Remember this fact, because it is frequently mentioned in textbooks that patients suffering from Bryonia are aggravated in nature.
+Apparently, it doesn’t hurt them but soon they get into a restless state when they are unable to keep still.

 All Bryonia influenzas have very intense headaches.
 Usually, the headache is intense, congestive and throbbing; the most common situation for it is in the forehead.
 The pain modality of the headache is that it is very much relieved by pressure, firm pressure against the painful forehead affords great relief to the Bryonia headache.
 The most comfortable position is semi – sitting up in bed, just half – propped up.